Background pattern

 • skin rash, itching

-• feeling tired or weak, reaction at the injection site, fever, swelling, pain
+• feeling tired or weak, reaction at the injection site, fever, swelling (edema), pain

-• Inform your doctor immediatelyif you have any of these side effects.
+• Inform your doctor immediatelyif you experience any of these adverse effects.

 Do not try to treat your symptoms with other medicines.

-• severe blood infection (sepsis), urinary tract infection, respiratory tract infection
+• severe bacterial infection of the blood (sepsis), urinary tract infection, respiratory tract infection

 • tumor pain

-• decrease in the number of red blood cells (which carry oxygen), white blood cells (which are important for fighting infections) or platelets (cells that help blood to clot)
+• a decrease in the number of red blood cells (which carry oxygen), white blood cells (which are important for fighting infections), or platelets (cells that help blood clot)

-• decrease in thyroid function, which can cause fatigue or weight gain, decrease in pituitary function (hypopituitarism) or inflammation (hypophysitis) of the pituitary gland located at the base of the brain
+• decreased function of the thyroid gland, which can cause fatigue or weight gain, decreased function (hypopituitarism) or inflammation (hypophysitis) of the pituitary gland located at the base of the brain

 • dehydration